Performance Metrics of Web Page Speed (Browser)

 - Internal links can be crawled.

-- Page possess a valid hreflang attribute.
+- Page possesses a valid hreflang attribute.

 - Page has title and meta description tags.